Iuliean/PiThermostatCPP/README.md

     - `port` is the port on which the webserver runs
     - `password` password for site access (this gets hashed)
     - `cookieLifetime` this determines the lifetime of the authentification tokens both server and client side
+    - `cleanInterval` the amount of time at which the program cleans expired cookies from memory
 - `controller` settings related to the phyisical part of the thermostat
     - `tempReads` determines how many temperature readings the program makes and averages them
     - `readDelay` the delay between temperature readings
     - `tempPin` pin on which the temperature sensor is installed on
     - `realyPin` pin on which the relay is installed on
+    - `saveInterval` the amount of time at which the program saves the internal `threshold` and `range` to disk
     - `display`
         + `digits` pins responsible for each digit segment in the display in order
         + `A,B,C,D,E,F,G,DP` pins responsible for each segment of the 7 segment display